neuronsimulator/nrn/visualization/gui.rst

 Graphs and Shape windows are instances of views into a scene.

 .. code-block::
-    none
+    python

-    objref g
+    from neuron import h

-    g = new Graph()
+    g = h.Graph()
     g.label("here is some text")
     g.beginline()
     g.line(100, 50)
     g.line(200, 100)
     g.flush()

-    // pop up an example of a scene
+    #pop up an example of a scene

 A scene is defined as the space represented by the model coordinate system.
 A view is defined as that portion of the scene